marcobeltempo/fileside/README.md

 ## Running the Test Suite
 * `npm start` - launches a loalhost server and analayze and display the results of test_file.txt
 * `npm test` - performs an eslint + prettier and jest tests
-* `test:lint:fix` - automatically fix any styling and validation errors.
+* `npm run test:lint:fix` - automatically fix any styling and validation errors.
 (Double check your changes)

 ## Contributing